 29 January 2015 by Anna Staford

-Driving and transport in Japan can be a little bit weird for people just arriving.
+Driving in Japan can be a little bit weird for people just arriving.
 Expats shouldn’t expect the usual methods of transportation, especially if you are coming from the United States where just about everyone has to get around with a private car.
 With that in mind, here are a few things regarding transportation in Japan that may prove useful to expats moving to the country.

 When you initially arrive you will have to use an International Driving Permit.
 You can get this from your country of origin.
 This driving permit is valid for one year but after that you will need to transfer and get a Japanese driver’s licence.
 Countries where the driving lane is on the left will have no issue getting a licence transfer but people from a country where they drive on the right will need to undergo a written and practical driving test first.